MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 For other platforms or versions of Windows 10 version 1803 and earlier, navigate to `edge://data-viewer` to view diagnostic data.
 To view the data that's periodically sent to Microsoft since the last time the viewer was opened, navigate to `edge://data-viewer`.
 To see what data has been sent to Microsoft for your specific session, refresh the viewer.
 The data used to populate `edge://data-viewer` is stored locally on the device.
 To clear the data in the viewer, close the `edge://data-viewer` tab.

-To help us improve Microsoft products and services, anonymous and aggregated diagnostic data is stored for up to two years.
+To help us improve Microsoft products and services, diagnostic data is aggregated, with personal identifiers removed, and stored for up to two years.
 Because the diagnostic data is not collected from or stored with your Microsoft account, the diagnostic data may not be viewed or deleted from your [Microsoft privacy dashboard][MicrosoftAccountPrivacy].
 To delete the diagnostic data on Windows 10 and later, navigate to **Start** > **Settings** > **Privacy** > **Diagnostics & feedback** and select **Delete** under **Delete diagnostic data**.
 The delete diagnostic data functionality is only supported on Windows 10 version 1803 or later.
 For more information, navigate to [Diagnostics, feedback, and privacy in Windows 10 and later][MicrosoftSupport4468236].

 For Microsoft Edge on Windows 10 and later, sending Optional diagnostic data is determined by your Windows diagnostic data setting.
 The setting is reflected in `edge://settings/privacy`.
 Change the Windows settings by going to **Start** > **Settings** > **Privacy** > **Diagnostics & feedback**.
 On all other platforms, to control the collection of diagnostic data, navigate to `edge://settings/privacy` and turn on or off **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports**.
 The setting is used for all profiles associated with the installation of Microsoft Edge on your device.
 The setting is not synced across devices.
 The setting applies to **InPrivate** browsing and Guest mode.
 Information about websites you visit is never sent while browsing **InPrivate** or in **Guest** mode.
 If your device is managed with group policies set by your organization, it is described in `edge://settings/privacy`.